 Barngrove Guest Apartments and Rose Gardens

-Smith’s Parish – Where to stay in Bermuda for Beach Days
+Smith’s Parish – Where to stay in Bermuda on the Beach

 Smith’s Parish is also home to the Verdmont Historic House and Gardens Museum, which is now part of The Bermuda National Trust.
 Tours are available for visitors wishing to learn more about this preserved historical property.